 Now, I could keep blabbing on and on about the merits of this Mexican Corn Dip (its creaminess; the light spiciness of the jalapeno; the copious quantities of cheddar cheese that seem exorbitant but are, in fact, just right), but I know someone even better qualified to do so: the master of the recipe herself, my wonderful sister Elaine.

-So, without further blather on my part, here’s Elaine to tell us all about this Mexican Corn Dip!
+So, without further chatter on my part, here’s Elaine to tell us all about this Mexican Corn Dip!

 Hi everyone!
 I’m so excited to be doing a guest post on Erin’s blog and to share my go-to dip recipe with you, Mexican Corn Dip.

-My boyfriend, Joey, and I after securing the W
+My boyfriend (UPDATE: NOW HUSBAND!)
+Joey, and I after securing the W

 My one requirement for this dip: you must serve it with Fritos Scoops.
 Save the baby carrots for hummus.
 You will thank me later.

-Even if you’re not a big tailgating or sports fan like me, this Mexican Corn Dip is perfect to bring to any party (or to make for dinner, I won’t tell anyone).
+Even if you’re not a big tailgating or sports fan, this Mexican Corn Dip is perfect to bring to any party (or to make for dinner, I won’t tell anyone).
 Enjoy!

 Thanks Elaine!
 Love you, and love this dip too.
 Editor’s note: eating this dip for dinner is real.
 Trust me.